 consider this point a plus or a minus; that's your choice.

-- It is not a weight loss program.
+not a weight loss program.

 These exercises fit into a weight loss program well.
 But two things are